lpath/Web-LifecycleHooks-Guided-Project/readme.md

 # Steps
   * We will be fleshing out a Friend component.
-  * Head over to `src/components/Friend.jsx` for step-by-step.
+  * Head over to `src/components/Friend.jsx` for step-by-step instructions.